 If you absolutely must fly then consider offsetting your carbon footprint through the excellent Mossy Earth initiative.

 The main airport which serves the central Pyrenees is Toulouse.
 The budget airlines such as Easyjet, RyanAirand also British Airways have regular year round flights into Toulouse from airports all over the UK.

 There are also several flights a day from Toulouse to Paris Orly and Paris Charles de Gaulle airports.
 From Toulouse airport it is a mere 1h45 autoroute drive to Bagneres-de-Luchon.

-The major car hire companies are all represented at the above airports and we would advise you to book your hire car online before you leave.
-Rather than pay the car hire company’s usually extortionate collision damage waiver fee, take out a policy for your trip with Insurance 4 Car Hire which will save you a packet!
+A top tip from us, rather than pay the car hire company’s usually extortionate collision damage waiver fee, take out a policy for your trip with Insurance 4 Car Hire which will save you a packet!